 Cactus don’t need a lot of fertilizer.
 An annual feeding at the start of the growing season should be enough.

-For most types of cactus a weak solution of a high nitrogen, water-soluble houseplant fertilizer or a product especially prepared for cactus will work.
+For most types of cactus a weak solution of low nitrogen, water-soluble houseplant fertilizer, or a specialty cactus plant food will work.

 Most cactus live in areas where they are able to take in lots of water during the rainy season and then pretty much do without the rest of the time.

 For cactus kept as houseplants, this means more water during the late spring and into the summertime and less during the autumn and winter.

 During the summer months, you should check the soil fairly frequently and water deeply when it feels almost completely dry.

 Don’t allow the soil to dry out entirely as this can cause root damage.
 Don’t provide scant, frequent watering as this starves the plant’s finer, smaller roots at the bottom of the pot.